 This is an impossible question to answer.
-How hard you strike the cutting board with each cut?
-What the knife is made of?
+How hard do you strike thecutting board with each cut and what material are you cutting on?
+What type of steel is the knife made of?
+Are you a professional chef or a home cook?
 How addicted are you to extreme sharpness?
-How the knife is being honed and how the knife is stored are all factors that affect the answer.
+How often is the knifebeing honed?
+And how is the knife stored?
+These are all factors that affect edge retention.

-The best answer is once the knife stops performing as you like bring it in for sharpening.
-I believe in periodic knife maintenance just as I believe in changing the oil in my car.
-If you don’t know how or couldn’t be bothered to sharpen knives yourself then find someone whom you trust to do the job.
+The best answer is once the knife stops performing as you like, then it’s time for sharpening.
+We believe in periodic knife maintenance just as most people believe in changing the oil in their car.
+If you don’t know how or couldn’t be bothered to sharpen knives yourself, then just bring it to us.